nweatherburn/mixer/README.md

 ## Setup and Test

 1. Make sure that mixer_address has at least 50 jobcoin.
-2. _(optional)_ Create a virtualenv environment with python3.
+2. _(optional)_ Create a virtualenv environment with Python 3.
     `virtualenv env -p python3`
     `source env/bin/activate`
-    Confirm that `python --version` is a version of python >3.6
+    Confirm that `python --version` is a version of Python >3.6
 3. `pip install -r requirements.txt`
 4. `python jobcoin.py`
 5. _(In a separate environment)_ `python run_test.py`